External Stakeholders in a Project: Who They Are and How They Drive Project Success

 Understanding the difference isn’t just categorization.
 It completely changes how you manage each group.

-Your project sponsor, your team members, your department heads.
-They share your tools, attend your meetings, and feel the same pressure you do when a deadline tightens.
+Internal stakeholders are inside your organization.
+They share your tools, attend your meetings, and feel the same deadline pressure you do.

 External stakeholders don’t have that context.
 They see the deliverable.
 They don’t see what it took to get there.